CryptoFish/twitchtools/README.md

 * [VB-Cable](http://www.vb-audio.com/Cable/index.htm) Useful for segregating audio streams.
 Example: you can listen to music or talk in a mic without it being in your stream if you so choose.
 * [Voicemeter](http://www.vb-audio.com/Voicemeeter/index.htm) Virtual mixing console.
 Allows you to mix your voice and ingamesounds.

+## Song grabbing
+- [Snip](https://github.com/dlrudie/Snip/releases) Allows you to grab songinformation from Spotify, Itunes, VLC, and many more

 ## Misc/Other
 - [ReStream](https://restream.io/) Website that allows you to stream to multiple platforms simultanuosly.